-Places are available on courses starting in the summer term including Ballet-based fitness, singing for all, creative writing for beginners, childcare for beginners, arts and crafts for families, picture IT (digital photography for families), African dressmaking basics, lampshade making, woodcarving, pottery and life drawing amongst many others.
+Places are available on courses starting in the autumn term including ballet-based fitness, Pilates, creative writing for beginners, introduction to art therapy, childcare for beginners, arts and crafts for families, African dressmaking, lampshade making, picture framing, woodcarving, pottery and still life drawing amongst many others.

-View our summer term adult learning course guide for details of these and many other courses or call 020 7358 2100 for further information.
+View our current adult learning course guide* for details of these and many other courses or call 020 7358 2100 for further information.